Back to Work

 Persistent Product Filtering

-Explored how a site-wide persistent filter could carry product context across navigation, search, and documentation - eliminating the noise engineers encountered when moving between sections.
+Explored a site-wide persistent filter that could carry product context across navigation, search, and documentation.
+This eliminated the noise engineers encountered when moving between sections.

 Enhanced Faceted Search